robfordww/finident/README.md

 - `CalculateChecksum(s string) string` computes and zero-pads the two-digit string that must be appended so the full value satisfies the mod-97==1 rule used by LEIs.
+- `GenerateUTI(lei, value string) (string, error)` concatenates a validated LEI with a caller-provided value and ensures the result meets the CPMI-IOSCO/ESMA guidance (upper-case alphanumerics with a maximum length of 52).
+- `GenerateUTIFromParts(lei string, parts ...string) (string, error)` derives the value component deterministically (SHA-256 + base32) from trade metadata so that callers can produce ESMA-compliant UTIs without hand-crafting the 32-character suffix.

 ### Notes on CFI generation